vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week1/Day1/readme.md

 Hold check ensures data is stable long enough after the clock edge.

 That’s why .lib provides different flavours (slow/medium/fast) of gates → to give the synthesis and timing tools flexibility to balance speed, power, and area while meeting both setup and hold constraints.

+#### 🔹 Faster Cells vs Slower Cells

+The load in a digital circuit = capacitance (wires + gates connected).
+Delay depends on how fast this capacitance can be charged/discharged.

+To reduce delay:
+Use wider transistors → can drive more current → faster charging → less delay.
+But wider transistors = more area + more power.

+To save area and power:
+Use narrower transistors → smaller, less power → but more delay.

+✅ Key point: Faster cells are not free → they cost area and power.

+🔹 Selection of Cells

+The synthesizer has to choose the right mix of cells (fast vs slow).

+If it uses too many fast cells:
+Circuit will be fast but consume more power and area.
+May also cause hold violations (signals arrive too early).

+If it uses too many slow cells:
+Circuit will be power efficient but may miss timing (not meet performance).

+Therefore, we guide the synthesizer with constraints (timing, area, power targets).
+Based on these constraints, the tool automatically selects the optimum combination of fast and slow cells.